 - Get them another companion

 Dogs being social creatures, love the companionship of another dog (please ensure that they get along with each other before bringing another one in the house).
 They can socialize and play throughout the day while you’re busy at work.
-When the two becomes a pair, you don’t need to worry about anything anymore.
+When the two become a pair, you don’t need to worry about anything anymore.

 - Employ a dog walker